deepakchandra30/deepakchandra30/README.md

 🎓 BSc (Hons) Data Science student at National College of Ireland 📍 Dublin, Ireland
-🔭 Aspiring AI Research Scientist | Passionate about building the future of intelligence
+🔭 Aspiring Data Scientist/AIML Engineer| Passionate about building the future of intelligence

 ---